A-Lachs/cs-intrusion-detection-system/eda/data_description.md

 ## Feature `flag`
--   Overview of flags associated with malicious network traffic in the train data set (ranked by %):
+-   Overview of flags associated with malicious network traffic in the train data set (ranked by %).
+    -   The most frequent flag is 'Sf' with 74945 cases and 15% malicious network traffic.
+    -   The second most frequent flag 'S0' has 34851 cases of which 99% are malicious network traffic.
+    -   For the third most frequent flag 'Rej' 76% of 11233 cases in total are malicious network traffic.

     ![Image: bar plot of network traffic by flags](../images/barplot_traffic_by_flag.png)